Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Introduction

 The organization of the paper is as follows: Section \ref{sec_def} formally defines the problem and provides background and assumptions.
-Section \ref{main_res} shows our main \textit{lock-in probability} results.
-Section \ref{a.s.conv} shows how to prove \textit{almost sure convergence} to a \textit{local} attractor using our results along with \textit{asymptotic tightness} of the iterates.
+Section \ref{main_res} presents our \textit{lock-in probability} results for single timescale stochastic approximation.
+Section \ref{a.s.conv} presents results on \textit{almost sure convergence} to a \textit{local} attractor using our results along with the assumption of \textit{asymptotic tightness} of the iterates.
 Moreover, this section shows that stability of the iterates can be proved using our results.
-Section \ref{track} analyzes the tracking ability of adaptive algorithms using our results.
+Section \ref{track} gives an estimate of the lock-in probability for iterates evolving along different timescales and analyzes the tracking ability of adaptive algorithms using these results.
 Section \ref{sample} describes the results on sample complexity.
 Finally, we conclude by providing some future research directions.